liehe/liehe.github.io/_pages/about.md

 ---

 I am an incoming Tenure Track Assistant Professor at [Shanghai University of Finance and Economics](https://english.sufe.edu.cn/) (SUFE) in the School of Computing and Artificial Intelligence.
-Prior to that, I obtained my Ph.D. at [MLO, École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/labs/mlo/), fortunately under the advised by Prof. [Martin Jaggi](https://scholar.google.com/citations?user=r1TJBr8AAAAJ&hl=en).
+Prior to that, I obtained my Ph.D. at [MLO, École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/labs/mlo/), fortunately advised by Prof. [Martin Jaggi](https://scholar.google.com/citations?user=r1TJBr8AAAAJ&hl=en).
 I received the Master of Science degree from EPFL and Bachelor of Science degree from [University of Science and Technology of China](https://www.ustc.edu.cn/) (USTC).

-:fire: I am looking for highly motivated research assistants on optimization, AI Agents, AI4Sci research etc. Feel free to reach out to me at liam.he15@gmail.com.
+:fire: I am looking for highly motivated research assistants on **optimization**, **AI Agents**, **AI4Sci research** etc. Feel free to reach out to me at **liam.he15@gmail.com**.